Wandalen/wMath/module/rust/math_adapter/Readme.md

 # module::wmath

-Math adapters.
-A proper tool for decoupling from math library implementations and inter-libraries integration.
+Collection of math adapters to decouple your application from math libraries' implementations and to increase inter-libraries compatibility / exchangeability.

 ### Sample